syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Change-background-color-of-a-row-using-rowDataBound-event.md

 ---
 layout: post
 title: Change background color of a row using rowDataBound event
-description: Learn here all about changing background color of a row using rowdatabound event support in Syncfusion ASP.NET Webforms Grid control.
+description: Learn here all about changing background color of a row using rowdatabound event support in Syncfusion ASP.NET Webforms Grid(SfGantt) control.
 platform: aspnet
 control: Grid
 documentation: ug
 ---

-# Change background color of a row in ASP.NET Grid
+# Change background color of a row using rowDataBound in ASP.NET Grid